MelissaJSM/SileroVAD-For-Unity/README.md

 2. Open the project in Unity.

+3. Install Package (Window -> Package Manager -> My Registry -> NPM -> ONNX(ALL)

-3. Start the SileroVAD Scene.
+5. Start the SileroVAD Scene.

-4. The audio file supports a sampling rate of 16000 Hz and a monochannel .wav File.
+6. The audio file supports a sampling rate of 16000 Hz and a monochannel .wav File.

 ---